ArnaudDumanois/Canny-Edge-Detection-with-Numba/README.md

 - [X] Fix sanitizer error, ask to the teacher

-The implementation of the sobel filter is in the file `sobel.py`
+The implementation of the sobel filter is in the file `sobel.py`.
+the output is the magnitude and the angle, but to generate image Arnaud design a small function, `apply_sobel_to_image` but we need to test it. to be sure that the function is correct and the ouput is correct to.

 ## Thresholding